taskcluster/taskcluster-docs/workers/generic-worker/index.md

 #### Performance / memory usage

-This would have a heavy hit on performance and memory usage, and e.g. would not be feasible running a generic worker on a smartphone.
+This would have a heavy hit on performance and memory usage, and could preclude running a generic worker on e.g. a smartphone.

-### 3. Do not guarantee a clean environment
+### 3. Accepted: Do not guarantee a clean environment

 Impact: